Understanding Play Therapy- How Play Helps Your Child Heal

 Talking To Kids About Going To See A Counselor or Psychologist

-Do you wonder how to talk to your child about coming to see a counselor?
-Below is a great article by another play therapist on what to say before bringing your child to counselling, and how to talk with your child about therapy once counselling has begun.
+Do you wonder how to talk to your child about coming to see a counsellor?
+Below is a great article by another play therapist on what to say before bringing your child to counselling.
+It guides you on how to talk with your child about therapy once counselling has begun.

 Open ArticleExplaining Play Therapy to Children